riedmaph/einkaufsliste/README.md

 - No commits to `master`
 - A user story has its own branch named `story-X` where `X` is the number of the story
 - Sub-tasks have their own branch named `task-X-Y-AB` where `X` is the number of the story, `Y` the number of the task and `AB` are the initals of the responsible developer
+- If a task is not associated with a story the story number can be omitted
-- Branches may have a brief description at the end of their name, e.g. `task-sl-12-tw-Login-styling`
+- Branches may have a brief description at the end of their name, e.g. `task-12-37-tw-Login-styling`
 - [On the subject of commit-messages](http://chris.beams.io/posts/git-commit/)

 - Coding happens in the task-branches